jinghuazhao/Omics-analysis/README.md

 [EWAS-fusion](https://github.com/jinghuazhao/EWAS-fusion),
 [Mixed-Models](https://github.com/jinghuazhao/Mixed-Models).

 Additional information is given in [a wiki section](https://github.com/jinghuazhao/Omics-projects/wiki/Resources).
-To ensure success of the long-term project, it is expected that the site could eventually be enriched by many practitioners.
+It is expected that this is a long-term project, and the site could eventually be enriched by many practitioners.

 ## How to Contribute (adapted from [Apress](https://github.com/apress))